 Under the Stock Incentive Plan, non-employee directors receive an annual option grant.
-In 2007, non-employee directors received an annual option grant of 3,600 shares on the date of the Company's annual meeting of shareholders.
-Upon first joining the Board, non-employee directors were also eligible to receive an initial option grant of 3,600.
-There were no first-time non-employee director appointments in 2007.
+In 2008, non-employee directors received an annual option grant of 8,600 shares on the date of the Company's annual meeting of shareholders.
+Upon first joining the Board, non-employee directors are also eligible to receive an initial option grant of 8,600 shares.
+There were no first-time non-employee director appointments in 2008.
 Options granted under the Plan are non-statutory, have a 10-year duration and become exercisable in equal installments over four years, beginning with the first anniversary date of the grant.
 The option exercise price is the fair market value of the stock on the date of grant, as defined in the Plan.
 The Plan defines "fair market value" as the last sale price of the stock as reported by the New York Stock Exchange on the date immediately prior to the date of grant.

-At its February 2007 meeting, the Board, upon recommendation by our Governance Committee, approved an increase in the annual option and initial option grant from 3,600 to 8,600 shares.
-In reaching its decision to increase the grant amount, our Board confirmed its philosophy of targeting retainer and meeting fee compensation at the median of the market, and targeting equity compensation in the form of stock options above the median of the market, in order to attract and retain capable board members and to strengthen the link between our director compensation program and the interest of our shareholders in Graco stock performance.
+Our Board's philosophy is to target retainer and meeting fee compensation at the median of the market, and target equity compensation in the form of stock options above the median of the market, in order to attract and retain capable board members and to strengthen the link between our director compensation program and the interest of our shareholders in Graco stock performance.
 Our Governance Committee retained Hewitt Associates to conduct a peer group comparison of director compensation and present such data at its February 2008 meeting.
 The peer companies selected were identical to those listed on Page 13 of this Proxy Statement for executive compensation.
 In reviewing the peer group comparison, the Governance Committee concluded that its current retainer and meeting fee compensation, in the aggregate, is approximately at the median of the peer group, so no changes were proposed.
 Equity compensation, however, fell below the peer group median target.
-As a result, the Committee recommended to our Board, and the Board approved, an annual option and initial option grant adjustment, bringing the new option grant amount to 8,600 shares, which is approximately at the 75th percentile of the peer group.
-In addition to the foregoing, our Board, upon recommendation by the Governance Committee, approved implementation of share ownership guidelines for our directors.
-Such guidelines would require each of our non-employee directors to own a minimum of approximately five times the total value of their annual retainer and meeting fees in Company stock.
+As a result, the Committee recommended to our Board, and the Board approved, an annual option and initial option grant adjustment, increasing the option grant amount from 3,600 to 8,600 shares, which is approximately at the 75th percentile of the peer group.

+Our Board, upon recommendation by the Governance Committee, approved implementation of share ownership guidelines for our directors effective February 15, 2008.
+Such guidelines require each of our non-employee directors to own a minimum of approximately five times the total value of their annual retainer and meeting fees in Company stock.
 All of our directors exceed this ownership requirement.
 Future directors will have five years from their initial date of appointment to reach the minimum ownership level.

-In February 2001, our Board terminated the retirement benefit for non-employee directors, which provided that, upon cessation of service, non-employee directors who have served for five full years will receive payments for five years at a rate equal to the director's annual retainer, including any committee chair retainer fees, in effect on the director's last day of service on the Board.
-Such payments will be prorated and made quarterly.
+In February 2001, our Board terminated the retirement benefit for non-employee directors, which provided that, upon cessation of service, non-employee directors who have served for five full years will receive payments for five years at a rate equal to the director's annual retainer in effect on the director's last day of service on the Board.
+At the September 19, 2008, Board meeting, our directors revised the annual retainer calculation for purposes of the retirement benefit to use the annual retainer in effect in September 2008 for the non-Chairman annual retainer and to exclude committee chair retainer fees.
+Such retirement payments will be prorated and made quarterly.
 Payments will be made in accordance with this retirement benefit to Mr. Mitau, Ms. Morfitt and Mr. Van Dyke upon their respective retirements.

-Director Compensation for Fiscal Year Ended December 28, 2007
+Director Compensation Table for Fiscal Year Ended December 26, 2008

-The following table summarizes the total compensation paid to or earned by the members of our Board of Directors during the fiscal year ended December 28, 2007.
+The following table summarizes the total compensation paid to or earned by the members of our Board of Directors during the fiscal year ended December 26, 2008.